-Although I had some pretty high expectations of Scotland, I was still surprised my how much I loved it there.
+Although I had some pretty high expectations of Scotland, I was still surprised by how much I loved it there.
 In many ways, the scenery reminded me of New Zealand: rolling green hills dotted with white sheep, u-shaped valleys and mountains surrounded by a beautiful body of water.
-But Scotland had something extra which totally resonated with me: warm, charming people, beautiful heritage buildings, the best pubs and easy access to beautiful landscapes.
+But Scotland had something extra that resonated with me: warm, charming people, beautiful heritage buildings, the best pubs and easy access to beautiful landscapes.

 I was really lucky with the weather when I visited.
 Scotland is infamous for its bad weather but it was ‘scorching’ by their standards, a balmy 20 degrees!
 It rained only twice in a week of being there… apparently a rare occurrence… perhaps as rare as spotting the Loch Ness monster!